isaacrosdail/project-vesper/PROJECT_LOG.md

 1. Stylize sun so it's clearer what it is (add horizon, sun rays, etc?)
 2. Add tooltip for onhover of canvas to further clarify that it moves in realtime/follows the real sun position based on sunrise and sunset of the city
 3. Make it read user's timezone/city so it's not hardcoded to London

+## [Thurs 12.06.25]
+**Log:**
+- Remove super() usage in templates, refactor completed_at to created_at to fix bug with HabitCompletion

+## [Fri 13.06.25] - Mobile Nav Polish & Dev Tooling
+**Log:**
+- Set up TypeScript, ESLint, and Husky for code quality and pre-commit checks. (see DEV_SETUP.md)
+- Configured the build pipeline & cleaned up some Docker stuff for sanity
+- Began hamburger menu implementation
+	- Started with JS resize detection (incl throttling) but simplified to CSS media queries with JS for state cleanup later.
+ - Also: Fixed some ESLint warnings, cleaned up rest of super() usage, and added notes for future moon implementation.

+## [Sun 15.06.25]
+**Log:**
+- Added sunrays using stroke to clarify sun styling